Seneca-ICTOER/OPS345v2/docs/Labs/lab6.md

 ### Testing Your DNS configuration

-1. Launch the AWS Learner Lab and login.
-Make sure your www instance is running.
+1. Go to "Instances" in EC2 and make sure your www instance is running.
 1. Next, login to your first instance and issue the following commands.
 Note the output of each. **Substitute your username in the provided commands**.

 ```bash